 - A licensee must have a DBPR Online Services account to access the reporting tool

-- Once inside your account, the Report Continuing Education– is where a CPA inputs key data elements of courses completed
+- Once inside your account, the Report Continuing Education link is where you will input key data elements of completed CPE courses

 - This “log” requires details on each CPE course completed-i.e. course title, provider, date completed, category (A&A, Tech Bus, Behavior, and Ethics), credit type-participant or instructor, etc.

-- It allows reporting of all types of credit- traditional CPE, participation in a college course, instructor credit for CPE or, for college courses
+- It allows reporting of all types of credit- traditional CPE, participation in a college course, instructor credit for CPE, or college courses.

 - A licensee can input courses in multiple sessions or all at once.

 - A licensee can input 1 course or multiple courses in a session.